Officials certification process

-- Be a current USATF membership (officials may purchase a discounted 4 year membership).
+- Hold a current USATF membership (officials may purchase a discounted 4 year membership).

 - Complete a USATF background screening (good for 2 years, $22)

-- complete the appropriate SafeSport course online.
+- Complete the appropriate SafeSport course online.
 The core course (90 minutes, no fee) is required once every 4 years, followed by an annual refresher (20 min) each of the next 3 years.
-A renewing official may have completed the SafeSport core course for another purpose or sport in the recent past and need only a refresher.
+A renewing official may have completed the SafeSport core course for another purpose or sport in the recent past and may only need the refresher.

-- Background Screening and SafeSport is required for all US Olympic Sport officials (as well as coaches and administrators)
+- Background Screening and SafeSport are required for all US Olympic Sport officials as well as coaches, administrators, and event directors

-- Individuals require only one USATF screening and one current SafeSport course for the organization.
+- Individuals require only one USATF screening for the organization and one current SafeSport course through any sport.
 A screening or SafeSport completed for coach or club administrator requirements is valid for officials as well.

 One must be a current USATF member and have started the other two pieces before begining the officials certification application / rules review process.

-At time of completing the application - new or renewal - an officials fee is collected which covers the 4 year Olympiad ($20 National paid with registration form, $10 association paid separately).
+At time of completing the application - new or renewal - an Officials certification fee is collected covering the 4 year Olympiad ($20 National paid with registration form, $10 association paid separately).

 The application and rule reviews for 2021-2024 are available and are posted on the National Officials Committee website.
 All officials at all levels must take the general review and may follow with specialty reviews

 Following the application, all officials complete an open-book rules review (written or online) each Olympiad.
 It takes about 90 minutes.
 Alternately, an individual may attend an in-person or Zoom rules review session..

-After the general review, officials at the National or Master level complete a second tier review and speciatly reviews if interested.
+After the general review, officials at the National or Master level will complete a second tier review and speciatly reviews if interested.